Batterygrid-intern/pem353-bender/README.md

 ## ConfigManager
-ConfigManager class to read and hold configs from json formated config files. it uses [nlohmann::json](#nlohmann::json) for json parsing.
+ConfigManager class to read and hold configs from json formated config files.

+it uses [nlohmann::json](#nlohmann::json) for json parsing.

+The configManager will for now only work with the objects used in this project like
+- mqttPub
+- modbusTCP
+- modbusRTU

+You can change the already existing keys but if you add key you need to recompile.

+\* To improve this class or create a resusable library out of it you would need to make it more generic with templates?
 ## source code